Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Here’s how to send a quick, affordable and secure money transfer to Oman.

-When you’re looking to send money to someone in Oman, you have more options than you might think to convert your Singapore dollars to Omani rials.
-From banks to dedicated money transfer companies, you can get the most per dollar by comparing rates and knowing the fees you may be charged.
+When you’re looking to send money to someone in Oman, you have more options than you might think to convert your South African rands to Omani rials.
+From banks to dedicated money transfer companies, you can get the most per rand by comparing rates and knowing the fees you may be charged.